getsadzeg/AreYouAlive/README.md

 Challengepost: http://challengepost.com/software/areyoualive

 # For English Speakers
-Project named AreYouAlive contains two applications - Web and Mobile,in particular,it's platform is Android(minimum version - 4.0.3).
+Project named AreYouAlive contains two applications - Web and Mobile,in particular,it's platform is Android(minimum required version - 4.0.3).
 You can see web application's demo - www.areyoualive.org

 AreYouAlive is an innovative method to communicate with the government on a special mission to the unit.
 Government just have to secure their network and provide internet connectivity.
 I'll explain what is AreYouAlive's content.